MagnificentSergio5/Hotel-Booking-Analysis-Dashboard/README.md

 ### 📌 Overview

 This Power BI project visualizes and analyzes hotel booking data to uncover customer behavior, revenue trends, destination popularity, and more.
 The goal is to assist stakeholders in making data-driven decisions in the hospitality industry.
+Details [here]()

 ### 🛠️ Tools & Technologies Used